❤️ 🤖 Introducing Bots on Keybase

 Why this is better than plaintext

-a breach of Slack (which has happened).
-When a script-kiddie, black hat, motorhead, geek, waistoid, or evil nation state finds their way into Slack's infrastructure, now they are in your devops, too.
+a breach of it.
+When a script-kiddie, black hat, motorhead, geek, waistoid, or evil nation state finds their way into the chat company's infrastructure, now they are in your devops, too.
 As a good rule of thumb, you should act as if your chat provider's servers have been broken into.

 one of your team members WILL choose a weak password.
-It only takes one to think "Celtics2020" is secure, or to use the same password on Slack as other sites.
+It only takes one to think "Celtics2022" is secure, or to use the same password as they do on other sites.

 bugs.
-If Slack can read your messages, then Slack could give them to the wrong person.
+If your chat provider can read your messages, then they could give them to the wrong person.